Deprecation Notices

 # After

-signature = request.headers.get("webhook-signature")If you're using the standardwebhooks library, no code change is needed — it reads the correct header automatically.
+signature = request.headers.get("webhook-signature")If you're using the standardwebhooks library, no code change is needed.
+It reads the correct header automatically.

 Timeline: Both headers are currently sent on all webhook requests.
 The surge-signature header will be removed in a future release.
 Migrate before then to avoid broken signature verification.